-SOAR's Transitional Center is the first of its kind in Gyumri, Armenia - a residential setting for older teenage girls who have outgrown the traditional orphanage but who are not yet ready for independent living.
-Opened in November 2019, these young women are enrolled in a college or university; assist in a SOAR-cultivated business; are enriched by SOAR's academic programs; learn the value of volunteerism and essential life skills, including home and money management; build self-nurturance and self-confidence; and prepare themselves for emotional, fiscal, and professional independence.
+SOAR's Transitional Center is a residential setting for older teenage girls who have outgrown the traditional orphanage but who are not yet ready for independent living.
+Opened in November 2019, these young women are enrolled in a college or university; assist in a SOAR-cultivated business; are enriched by SOAR's academic programs; learn the value of volunteerism and essential life skills; build self-nurturance and selfconfidence; and prepare themselves for emotional, fiscal, and professional independence.

-SOS Children's Villages' (Idjevan and Kotayk, Armenia) is a child-centered organization whose mission is to provide care for children without suitable parental care.
+SOS Children's Villages' (Idjevan and Kotayk, Armenia) provides care for children without suitable parental care.
 In 1990, SOS Children's Village in Kotayk opened its doors for children who had lost their parents in the earthquake.
 SOS Children's Village in Idjevan was founded in 2009.
 Presently, SOS in Armenia operates a wide range of childcare and family strengthening community and educational activities.